ikuhamada/state-doc/manual.rst

   BAR_WIDTH: Width for the artifical wall potential for electron

-  ELECTRIC_FIELD: Electric field applied to the system.
+  ELECTRIC_FIELD: Electric field (in Ha/Bohr) applied to the system.
 Use with the boundary condition PE1 (BC2).

 &OCCUPATION ... &END